mlsecproject/tiq-test/README.md

 The data repository and R Markdown source for these talks can be found at https://github.com/mlsecproject/tiq-test-Summer2014

-Check out the usage examples of the talks in http://rpubs.com/alexcpsec/tiq-test-Summer2014-2

 Copyright Info
 --------------
 Copyright 2014 MLSec Project